fairDataSociety/fairos-connect/README.md

 # Fairdrive Protocol

-This is React component modal which will be used as a proxy for connecting on swarm network using FairOS and Fairdrive Connect.
+This is React component modal which will be used as a proxy for connecting on swarm network using FairOS and Fairdrive Protocol.

 ## Running the repo and installing package locally